tgaff/installfest/mac_dev_tools.md

 1. Let's install our first package, Emmet.
 Select `Package Control: Install Package` to bring up the list of available packages.

 1. Select `Emmet` from the list, and Package Control will install it for you!
 (Start typing "Emmet" in the search bar to narrow down the list.)

+The other package we plan to add, jshint, requires Node.js.
+We'll get it in the next set of instructions, <a href="https://github.com/sf-wdi-22-23/installfest/blob/master/express_stack.md" target="_blank">Express Stack</a>.